No. 7 Mississippi State rallies past Georgia 80-71

 BIG PICTURE

 Georgia: The Bulldogs had their chances and had a terrific offensive night, shooting better than 60 percent from the field well into the fourth quarter.
-Coach Joni Taylor will likely be frustrated with her team’s shot selection down the stretch, but this game is still a sign that her team could be a factor in the SEC.
+Taylor will likely be frustrated with her team’s play down the stretch, but this game is still a sign that her team could be a factor in the SEC.

+“We had a really good game plan and I think our ladies executed the game plan offensively,” Taylor said.
+“They knew when they were supposed to take shots.
+They knew when they were supposed to get the ball to certain people.
+And for the most part — 36 out of 40 minutes — we did that really well.”

 Mississippi State: The Bulldogs got a big scare on their home floor after looking disinterested for a big chunk of the night.
 Howard and McCowan came alive in the final minutes to help secure the win.
 Bibby’s scoring touch could be a bonus for Mississippi State in SEC play.